-Nothing could be as mind boggling as switching on your humidifier and it fails to produce mist.
-Power cord – check, water – check!
+Nothing could be as mind-boggling as switching on your humidifier, which fails to produce mist.
+Power cord: check; water: check!

 So, why is there no mist coming out of my humidifier?
 Most humidifiers fail to produce mist when they are dirty.
 If the humidifier does not stand on a level surface, it might fail to mist.
 A warm mist or evaporative humidifier can also fail if the heating elements are coated with scale.

 A few times in the past, we have looked at common humidifier issues that you are likely to experience.
-Now, it is time to consider the question of your evaporative or ultrasonic humidifier not producing mist.
+Now, it is time to consider whether your evaporative or ultrasonic humidifier not producing mist.

 In yet another article, we looked at the most common causes of a Pure Enrichment humidifier not working.

 Here, we shall see the common causes of your humidifier not producing mist.

 Why is the humidifier not misting?
 Causes and fixes

 There are tens of causes of your humidifier failing to make mist.
 The best thing to do is to start with the simplest checks and see whether they will rectify the issue.
 If they do not, you can try more complex checks and fixes.

 Here are some simple checks for a Crane humidifier not blowing mist: